 We have all seen all the amazing ways you can create yummy bokeh with Christmas lights, but sometimes you may want to do something a little different!

-Another option is to achieve a starburst affect, where the lights each look like they have beautiful beams of light radiating from their cores.
+Another option is to achieve a starburst affect with MIG welder reviews, where the lights each look like they have beautiful beams of light radiating from their cores.
 It is a neat way to take the standard Christmas tree shot up a notch!